Pulsar vs Sprinklr: Audience Intelligence vs CXM Platform

 Pulsar makes a different argument.
 Pulsar's category is audience intelligence: not just what is being said in aggregate, but who is saying it, why it matters, and which narratives are forming around the brand.
 The product is built around social listening, native audience segmentation, narrative intelligence, and agentic AI, purpose-built for insights, brand, and comms teams rather than service or omnichannel workflow.

-Both arguments are valid.
-They serve different operating models.
+Both arguments are valid, but they ultimately serve different operating models.
 The right tool depends on which model your team operates within.

 What does Sprinklr do well?